goldshore/goldshore-github-io/README.md

 `goldshore.org`, `www.goldshore.org`, `preview.goldshore.org`, and `dev.goldshore.org`.

 - The Worker deploy relies on the Cloudflare Secrets Store; be sure the store already contains the mapped secrets (`OPENAI_API_KEY`, `OPENAI_PROJECT_ID`, `CF_API_TOKEN`).
-- Worker-related commands should pass `--config wrangler.worker.toml` so they continue to load bindings and routes, while Cloudflare Pages reads the root `wrangler.toml` for its build output directory.
+- Run Worker commands from `apps/api-worker` so Wrangler automatically reads the colocated `wrangler.toml`, while Cloudflare Pages commands execute from `apps/site` and read its own configuration file.
 - Cloudflare Access automation defaults to allowing `@goldshore.org` addresses.
 Adjust `ALLOWED_DOMAIN` when running the script if your allowlist differs.
 - The AI maintenance workflow is conservative and only opens pull requests when copy changes are suggested.
 Merge decisions stay in human hands.
 - Worker asset environment variables (`PRODUCTION_ASSETS`, `PREVIEW_ASSETS`, `DEV_ASSETS`) accept either a single origin or a comma-separated list.
 The router will select the first valid HTTPS origin and will automatically prepend `https://` when a scheme is omitted, which makes it easy to rotate between legacy and renamed domains without downtime.